eatsjobs/cookie-store-polyfill/README.md

 ### Events

-The CookieStore emits `change` events when cookies are modified.
+The CookieStore emits `change` events when cookies are modified, following the WHATWG specification.

 ```typescript
 store.addEventListener('change', (event: CookieChangeEvent) => {